FlechaMaker/scratch-desktop-rpi/README.md

 - [Speech2Scratch](https://github.com/champierre/speech2scratch)
 - [TM2Scratch](https://github.com/champierre/tm2scratch)

+# Install
+1. Download scratch-desktop_3.30.9_arm64.deb
+2. Right-click on scratch-desktop_3.30.9_arm64.deb
+3. Install Package
+4. Do you want to install this file? ➡︎ Yes
+5. Enter the password for Authentication and click Authenticate
+6. When the progress window disappears, it is done.
+7. Start Scratch from the Raspberry menu in the top left corner

 ## Developer Instructions

 This version of scratch will apply patches (in the patches folder) to node_modules: